 - A merger or acquisition.

-- The company may be expanding rapidly, or the company may be contracting and making layoffs.
+- The company may be expanding rapidly or contracting, leading to layoffs.

 - A major project may be in difficulties.